 \subsection{Impossibility}

-Physical tasks which would result in ``paradoxical'' behavior~\cite{hilbert-26} are impossible to perform.
-One of this tasks is the solution of the general halting problem, as discussed above.
-Thus, omnipotence appears to be not feasible; at least as long one sticks to the usual formal rules abhorring inconsistencies~\cite[p.~163]{hilbert-26}.
+Physical tasks which would result in paradoxical behavior \citep{hilbert-26} are impossible to perform.
+One such task is the solution of the general halting problem, as discussed earlier.
+Thus omnipotence appears infeasible, at least as long as one sticks to the usual formal rules opposing inconsistencies \cite[163]{hilbert-26}.

-Another such paradoxical task can be ``forced upon'' {\it La Bocca della Verit\'a} (in English, ``the Mouth of Truth''), located in the {\em portico} of the church of {\it Santa Maria in Cosmedin} in Rome.
-It is often believed that if one told a lie with one's hand in the mouth of the sculpture, it would be bitten off; another less violent legend has it that anyone sticking a hand in the mouth slot and then utters a false statement will never be able to pull the hand back out.
-Rucker once allegedly put in his hand uttering~\cite[p.~178]{rucker} {\em ``I will not be able to pull my hand back out.''} I leave it to the reader to imagine {\it La Bocca della Verit\'a}'s confusion when confronted with such as statement!
+Another such paradoxical task (requiring substitution and self-reference) can be forced upon {\it La Bocca della Verit\'a} (Mouth of Truth), located in the {\it portico} of the church of {\it Santa Maria in Cosmedin} in Rome.
+It is believed that if one tells a lie with one's hand in the mouth of the sculpture, the hand will be bitten off; another less violent legend has it that anyone sticking a hand in the mouth while uttering a false statement will never be able to pull the hand back out. \citet[178]{rucker} once allegedly put in his hand in the sculpture's mouth uttering, {``I will not be able to pull my hand back out.''} The author leaves it to the reader to imagine {\it La Bocca della Verit\'a}'s confusion when confronted with such as statement!